Skip to main content

 • Define the focus of your SLO and design your SLI to represent it.

-• Is one aggregation insufficient for your purposes?
-You can set up two different SLIs, for example, Max Latency and Average Latency.
+• Is one aggregation not enough for your purposes?
+You can set up two different SLIs, for example, maximum latency and average latency.
 Set up SLOs for both of these SLIs and monitor them separately.

 • Don’t stick to p50 (median).
 If you focus on the typical user experience, consider higher percentiles, like p95 or p99.